Me to You Bears: Appearance

 The first generation of Tatty Teddy soft toys, produced in 2000, was based on the original greeting card design of 1995 consisting of a teddy bear with short grey fur, small black eyes, an off-white snout and a blue nose with a white reflective spot on the right hand side.
 They also have patches of a light grey colour which appear to have been sewn onto them, along with stitching repair work on the arms and head, hence the name 'tatty'.
 The words 'Me to You' are embroidered on the right rear paw.
-The very first Tatty Teddy was hand crafted by Linda Laverty of Worthing, West Sussex.
+The first Tatty Teddy was hand crafted by Linda Laverty of Worthing, West Sussex.
 The second generation Tatty Teddy, introduced in 2003, kept to the same overall design but with much finer fur.
 To coincide with the 2003 redesign, the 'Me to You' story was also published, describing how the teddy bear came to be in its current state.
 A third generation Tatty Teddy was introduced in May 2009.
 This bear has much longer fur in various shades of grey and a blue plastic nose, rather than the fabric nose on previous generations.
 The reflective spot has been removed since the new plastic nose has reflective qualities.

-The bears come in many different sizes, ranging from 5 cm to in excess of 80 cm, and often come with accessories such as hearts, roses, T-shirts, wooly hats and scarves.
-Some have personalised messages from a simple "I Love You" to longer seasonal and event related messages.
+The bears come in many different sizes, ranging from 5 cm to in excess of 80 cm, and often come with accessories such as hearts, roses, t-shirts, wooly hats and scarves.
+Some have personalised messages from a simple "I Love You", to longer seasonal and event related messages.
 It is even possible for customers to personalise their bears.
 The bears are particularly popular amongst females in the 10–30 age group although they are also designed to be romantic gifts for people of all ages as they can be considered 'cute'.
-Due to this they are becoming collectors items, similar to Steiff and Beanie Baby toys.
+Due to this they are becoming collector's items, similar to Steiff and Beanie Babies toys.
 Indeed, there are even annual Tatty Teddy national collectors events.

 Several special edition and limited edition bears have also been produced, enhancing the collectible nature of the toys, which see the bear dressed in different costumes including various animals and the four seasons (summer, winter etc.).
 Many of the limited and special edition releases are designed to tie in with events such as Valentine's Day, Mother's Day and Christmas.
-The number of these limited edition bears produced is usually 9000, however this can range from 1500 to in excess of 10,000.
+The number of these limited edition bears produced is usually 9000, but this can range from 1500 to in excess of 10,000.

 Regional variations of Tatty Teddy are also available, for example Scottish dress and London Beefeater.
 Versions of Tatty Teddy have also been made for the tourist market, usually wearing a T-shirt with an expressive message, for example 'I Love Cornwall'.

 The makers of the teddies do not recommend that they are cleaned in washing machines but instead should be hand washed.
 This is because the dye in the clothes of the bears has not been tested to see if they are colorfast.